 - Employees of business with less than three employees

-Your Rights Under Workers’ Compensation Protects You from Retaliation
+Your Rights Under Workers’ Compensation Protect You from Retaliation

 You have rights under workers’ compensation.
-Retaliation against an employee who files for workers’ compensation is illegal.
+For instance, retaliation against an employee who files for workers’ compensation is illegal.
 An employer cannot retaliate against one of their employees due to a workers’ compensation claim.

 Workers’ compensation is a protected right.
 If an employee feels as though they are being retaliated against because of a workers’ compensation claim, they can take legal action against their employer.
 Retaliation might include: